-And Then There Were None (Agatha Christie)♢Animal Farm (George Orwell)♢Deathtrap (Ira Levin)♢The Giver (Lois Lowry)♢Harry Potter and the Sorcerer’s Stone (J.K.
-Rowling)♢The Horse and His Boy (C.S.
-Lewis)♢The Hunger Games (Suzanne Collins)♢The Knife of Never Letting Go (Patrick Ness)♢The Outsiders (S.E.
-Hinton)♢The Paper Swan (Leylah Attar)♢Pride and Prejudice (Jane Austen)♢Red Rising (Pierce Brown)♢The Scorpio Races (Maggie Stiefvater)♢Six of Crows (Leigh Bardugo)♢Vicious (V.E.
+And Then There Were None (Agatha Christie)♢Animal Farm (George Orwell)♢The Chronicles of Narnia (C.S.
+Lewis)♢Deathtrap (Ira Levin)♢The Female of the Species (Mindy McGinnis)♢The Giver (Lois Lowry)♢Harry Potter (J.K.
+Rowling)♢The Knife of Never Letting Go (Patrick Ness)♢The Outsiders (S.E.
+Hinton)♢The Hathaways (Lisa Kleypas)♢Pride and Prejudice (Jane Austen)♢Red Rising (Pierce Brown)♢The Scorpio Races (Maggie Stiefvater)♢Six of Crows (Leigh Bardugo)♢Throne of Glass (Sarah J. Maas)♢Vicious (V.E.
 Schwab)

-ABBA♢AC-DC♢Andrew Lloyd Webber♢AWOLNATION♢Celtic Woman♢Delta Rae♢Elvis♢Ludovico Einaudi♢Nat King Cole♢NF♢Queen♢Rend Collective♢Trans-Siberian Orchestra♢Twenty One Pilots♢Wardruna
+ABBA♢AC-DC♢Andrew Lloyd Webber♢AWOLNATION♢Celtic Woman♢Crowder♢Elvis♢Ludovico Einaudi♢Nat King Cole♢NF♢Queen♢Rend Collective♢Trans-Siberian Orchestra♢Twenty One Pilots♢Wardruna

 …and far too many more to list here.